sabrinamusatian/GRAMMARS_ANALYSIS/README.md

 ## Test data:

-All grammars are stored in grammars folder:
+All grammars for big tests are stored in grammars folder:

 name_homsky - grammars in NHF(for matrix method)

 name_gr - grammars represented as graphs(for gll and glr methods)

+All graphs for big tests are stored in data folder.

+Both grammars and graphs for small tests are stored in small_tests folder.